 \section{Abstract}

-The rapid development of quantum computing technology has made it possible to study the thermodynamic properties of fermionic systems at finite temperatures through quantum simulations on a quantum computer.
-This provides a novel approach to the study of the chiral phase transition of fermionic systems.
-Among these, the quantum minimally entangled typical thermal states (QMETTS) algorithm has recently attracted considerable interest.
+{ Recent advancements in quantum computing technology have enabled the study of fermionic systems at finite temperature via quantum simulations.
+This presents a novel approach to investigating the chiral phase transition in such systems.
+Among these, the quantum minimally entangled typical thermal states~(QMETTS) algorithm has recently attracted considerable interest.
 The massive Thirring model, which exhibits a variety of phenomena at low temperatures, includes both a chiral phase transition and a topologically non-trivial ground state.
 It therefore raises the intriguing question of whether its phase transition can be studied using a quantum simulation approach.
 In this study, the chiral phase transition of the massive Thirring model and its dual topological phase transition are studied using the QMETTS algorithm.
-The results show that QMETTS is able to accurately reproduce the phase transition and thermodynamic properties of the massive Thirring model.
+Numerical results are obtained on a classical computer simulating circuit-based quantum computations.
+The results show that QMETTS is able to accurately reproduce the phase transition and thermodynamic properties of the massive Thirring model. }